ErichDylus/100-Days-Of-Coding-Solidity/log.md

 # 100 Days Of Code - Solidity - Log

+### Day 44: July 25, Saturday
+**Today's Progress**: local memory structs and mappings to clean up code

+**Thoughts**: cleaning up AdvanceRequirement and other arrays of structs will be a useful exercise

 ### Day 43: July 24, Friday
 **Today's Progress**: Struct initialization and mappings in campaign.sol